amesoudi/academic-website/content/authors/admin/_index.md

   link: https://github.com/amesoudi
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/alex_mesoudi_cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
----
+# ---

-Welcome to my website!
+Welcome!
 I am Professor of Cultural Evolution in the [Human Behaviour and Cultural Evolution Group](https://hubceg.jimdofree.com/) at the University of Exeter’s Cornwall Campus, UK.

 I study **human cultural evolution**.
 I am interested in how human culture evolved, and how culture itself evolves over time.

 I use **experiments** to simulate cultural evolution in the lab.
-I get people to make and copy technological artifacts such as arrowheads or handaxes, or solve problems that resemble real-world challenges, in order to better understand how psychological and social processes have shaped real-life cultural change past and present.
+I get people to make and copy technological artifacts such as arrowheads or handaxes, or solve problems that resemble real-world challenges.
+The aim is to better understand how psychological and social processes have shaped real-life cultural change past and present.

-I also construct **theoretical models** of cultural evolution.
-These explore how individual decisions (e.g. when and from whom people learn) translate into population-level patterns of cultural change, such as relating to cumulative technological change, copycat suicides, or the effects of migration on cultural diversity.
+I construct **theoretical models** of cultural evolution.
+These explore how individual decisions (e.g. when and from whom people learn) translate into population-level patterns of cultural change.
+I have modelled cumulative technological change, copycat suicides, and the effects of migration on cultural diversity.

-Finally, I analyse **big datasets** to explain large-scale, long-term dynamics of cultural evolution in the real world, such as in pop music or football tactics.
+I analyse **big datasets** to explain real world patterns of cultural evolution, such as in pop music or football tactics.